bolt-project/bolt/README.md

 Bolt
 ----
-Bolt provides a pure Python interface to local and distributed multi-dimensional arrays, currently backed by numpy or Spark.
+Bolt provides a pure Python interface to local and distributed multi-dimensional arrays.
 Aims to optimize performance whether data are small, medium, or very, very large, all through a common and familiar ndarray interface.
+Currently backed by numpy (local) or Spark (distributed) but will expand to other backends in the future.

 Read more at [bolt-project.org](http://bolt-project.org)